 Business taxes will also depend on the type of business entity.
 Sole proprietors generally file as individuals, filling out specific tax forms, usually Schedule C, to report business revenue and deductions.

 Partnerships and limited liability companies (LLCs) are generally treated as pass-through entities that are required to report distributions to partners or members, which is what the federal government also requires.
 Because partnerships and LLCs are flow-through entities, most states do not tax partnerships and LLCs, but, like the federal government, tax the partners or members.
 The partnership or LLC may have to file an entity return to provide information to the state, but no tax is usually due with the filing of return.
-However, a few states do assess taxes on partnerships and LLCs which can vary from state to state, which in many cases, is a flat franchise tax.
+However, a few states do assess taxes on partnerships and LLCs, which varies from state to state, usually as a flat franchise tax.